OksanaKorobanova/gridGallery/README.md

 # gridGallery
-A template for grid gallery
+A template for responsive grid gallery